Zerkles/frankmocap-cpu-docker/README.md

 ## How to run project:

-1. Download model files and put them into *base_build/smpl/*
+1. Download model files from internet and put them into *installation_image/smpl/\*files**
-2. Run one of the three available scripts
+2. Install application with docker by running *install_on_docker.sh*
+3. Run application container on docker by using *run_on_docker.sh*
+4. Run application in docker container terminal, for example:
+"xvfb-run -a python3 -m demo.demo_bodymocap --input_path ./sample_data/han_short.mp4 --out_dir ./mocap_output"

 ## Description:

-There are three ways to run the project:

-* recommended way - via running *run_on_docker.sh*
-* alternative way - via running *run_install_on_docker.sh*
-* alternative way 2 - via running *run_local.sh*

-The difference between *run_on_docker.sh* and *run_install_on_docker.sh*, is that the recommended one clones frankmocap repository to local directory, installs whole project and the copies it to the docker, so there is no need to download and install all the files everytime you want to run a project.
-Alternative one downloads and installs frankmocap directly in the docker container, so it takes much longer to run this one.

-Script *run_local.sh* is a script for ubuntu OS, which installs all needed components and projecy and then runs it on the local machine.
+Installation script pulls and installs frankmocap-cpu application in the docker container, and after that copies files to local */app* directory.
+This step is required because some users might use different OS than ubuntu.

+The second script is mounting local directory with application with remote app directory for easier development.

 ## References: